nbn® Sky Muster® satellite explained

-This connection type is offered to customers in regional, rural and remote Australia where there are no other metro-comparable nbn internet services available (such as those provided over Fixed Wireless or fixed fibre).
+This connection type is offered to customers in regional, rural and remote Australia where there are no other metro-comparable nbn internet services available (such as those provided over Fixed Wireless or Fixed Line).

 Sky Muster service providers (RSPs)